We've independently reviewed this article to make sure it's as accurate as we can make it.

 - Plug the TV out at the mains.
 Wait 2 minutes.

-- Plug it back in at the mains
+- Plug the TV back into the mains.

-- Turn it back on using the power button
+- Turn the TV back on using the power button.

 - Unplug the power cable from behind the router.
 Wait 15 seconds.